-Case management is a coordinated effort between community-based, often nonprofit, organizations that work to provide quality health care solutions that are customized to a client’s specific and individual needs.
-This health care approach is designed to be customized to the client to best address unique needs on the client’s timeline.
+Case management is a coordinated effort between community-based, often nonprofit, organizations that work to provide quality healthcare solutions that are customized to a client’s specific and individual needs.
+This healthcare approach is designed to be customized to the client to best address unique needs on the client’s timeline.

 There are four basic levels involved with case management – intake, needs assessment, service planning, and monitoring and evaluating – which will be analyzed here.
-It is important to note that while these levels are numbered one through four for the purposes of this discussion, they are not necessarily linear.
+It is important to note that while these levels are numbered one through four for this discussion, they are not necessarily linear.
 Case management levels can be revisited as needed depending on how well the case manager and client are navigating their plan.

 Let’s dive in a bit more on what happens in this stage of case management.